 System administrators use the xtgetrev and xtshowrev commands to gather and display machine, software revision, Field Notice (FN), and patch set information.
 The xtgetrev command collects information from the administrator and from the SMW and boot node.
 The xtshowrev command displays that information, even when CLE is not running.
-These tools are useful for gathering information to send to Cray (after a software upgrade, FN, or patch set is installed) and for troubleshooting.
+These tools are useful for gathering information to send to Cray after installing a software upgrade, FN, or patch set and for help with troubleshooting.